Outstanding Invoice: Meaning & 5 Strategies to Collect Them

 You should be proactive with your invoice reminders and flexible with payment methods.
 But you should also have a plan in place for customers who don’t pay despite your best efforts, including late fees for example.

-1. Call your clients: some client-facing businesses like restaurants or retail are simply bad at dealing with their emails.
-A phone call to issue a friendly reminder is often enough to get paid.
+Call your clients: Some client-facing businesses like restaurants or retail are simply bad at dealing with their emails.
+A phone call to issue a friendly reminder is often enough to clear your outstanding invoice.

-2. Follow up with a letter: outline every correspondence so far, from the original invoice through to your call.
+Follow up with a letter: Outline every correspondence so far, from the original invoice through to your call.
 Your letter should clearly state the invoice number, the amount of the invoice, and the payment methods available right now.

 You’ve devised an amazing collection strategy that incorporates your whole team.
 But ultimately, your customers only see the end product of that strategy which are most often email reminders - and that’s why you can’t get this part wrong.